Disclosure: Some of the links you’ll encounter are unique links. Click and buy something and I’ll earn some money, at zero expense to you. Thank you!

 Palladium patina is the subtle change in appearance that palladium jewelry develops over time due to wear and tear.

-Palladium patination is a natural process where scratches and contact with skin oils cause the metal to shift and create a matte, slightly darker, and softer finish.
+Palladium patination is a natural process where microscopic scratches and contact with skin oils cause the metal to shift and create a matte, slightly darker, and softer finish.

-This process occurs naturally as palladium jewelry is worn and experiences minor abrasions from everyday activities.
+Patination occurs naturally as palladium jewelry is worn and experiences minor abrasions from everyday activities.
 These scratches don’t damage the metal but overtime cause palladium to noticeable patinate.

 Some people love it as it gives the jewelry a unique, vintage, or antique look.
 Others hate it.